top of page

 This was all too common in the early days of blogging.
 However, you'll still see it in content today, and it shapes consumer cynicism.

-A habituated marketing mind might think linking to the competition would lead to the consumer BUYING from the competitor.
+A habituated marketing mind might think linking to the competition would lead to the consumer buying from the competitor.

 Really?
 Right at that moment?